LiskArchive/lips/proposals/lip-nazar-architecture.md

 #### `subscribe`

-Used to subscribe to events occurring on the controller bus.
+Used to subscribe to events occurring on the controller.

 ```js
 channel.subscribe("lisk:ready", event => {});